takuya-motoshima/metronic-extension/README.md

 ## Release Notes
 All changes can be found [here](CHANGELOG.md).

+- [3.0.7] - 2024/2/16
+    - Added the following options to the line chart component (`components.LineChart`).
+        - gradient: When enabled, the line is filled with a gradient.
+Default is true.
+        - lineWidth: The line width (in pixels).
+Default is 3.
+        - yAxisOpposite: When enabled, will draw the yaxis on the right side of the chart.
+Default is false.

+        See [here](https://takuya-motoshima.github.io/metronic-extension/v3/linechart.html#reference) for more information.
 - [3.0.6] - 2024/2/13
     - Added a date range menu component (`components.initDaterangeMenu`).
         Check [here](https://takuya-motoshima.github.io/metronic-extension/v3/date-range-menu.html) for usage and examples.